jbean1597/PersonalPortfolio/DataAnalytics/Petro_Analysis/README.md

 ## *TL;DR*
-* Data used was collected completely manually by myself for the first year of the project, then an program-assisted method was used for the last year
+* Data used was collected completely manually by myself for the first year of the project, then a program-assisted method was used for the last year
 * ~200 samples were collected (a roughly 20/80 mixture of whole core and rotary sidewall core samples respectively); Variables collected included depth, length of grains, sorting quality, and multiple calculated variables from mineralogical data within the samples themselves
 * Project's focus was to establish a hypothesized connection between illite rims surrounding grains and an extraordinarily high porosity value seen in units in the Illinois Basin

 ### Findings at a Glance
 Before the EDA was conducted it was thought that authigenic cements and depth were limiting factors in how porous a rock unit could be and it was generally found to be true.
-However, my analysis showed that this unit is anomolous since depth and porosity share a somewhat strong relationship which is further backed up by previous gamma ray log tests.
-Another interesting trend found was that IGV and total porosity were not as closely linked as we thought, producing a pearson coefficient value of ~0.25.
-This was explained later through SEM analysis of microporosity being vastly more abundant in this unit than in others, thanks largely due to the fibrosity of illite and other clay minerals present.
-This also explains why there is a large difference in the coefficients for total illite and total cements are so different; Other cements had no microporosity unlike illite.
+However, my analysis showed that this unit is anomalous since depth and porosity share a somewhat strong relationship which is further backed up by previous gamma ray log tests.
+Another interesting trend found was that IGV and total porosity were not as closely linked as we thought, producing a Pearson coefficient value of ~0.25.
+This was explained later through SEM analysis of micro porosity being vastly more abundant in this unit than in others, thanks largely due to the fibrosity of illite and other clay minerals present.
+This also explains why there is a large difference in the coefficients for total illite and total cements are so different; Other cements had no micro porosity unlike illite.

 #### Other Notable Findings
-* The EDA defined multiple known relationships present in the data, such as grain size negatively affecting intergranular volume(IGV) and Preliminary Primary Porosity being extremely dependent on sorting
+* The EDA defined multiple known relationships present in the data, such as grain size negatively affecting intergranular volume (IGV) and Preliminary Primary Porosity being extremely dependent on sorting
 * Contrary findings were present as well and were shown in the EDA to be of value for the project
 * Graphs and visualizations were then produced with the data and presented to the project lead